digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 ## Aftermarket replacements

-Below is discovered information found while attempting to create a DIY aftermarket guide to creating Smartlock/Smartshield remotes using off the shelf solutions (bias towards Smartlock due to higher ROI):
+Below is discovered information found while attempting to create a DIY aftermarket guide to creating Smartlock/Smartshield remotes using off the shelf solutions (bias towards Smartlock due to higher ROI if successful):

 - KEYDIY
   - confirmed available aftermarket fob is KEYDIY B09-3 universal fob, however known low success rate (seemingly depends on calibration of each car)